codefuse-ai/Awesome-Code-LLM/README.md

 ## 1. Surveys

 We list several recent surveys on similar topics.
-While they are all about language models for code, 1-2 focus on NLP side; 3-6 focus on SE side; 7-8 are released after ours.
+While they are all about language models for code, 1-2 focus on NLP side; 3-6 focus on SE side; 7-9 are released after ours.

-1. "Large Language Models Meet NL2Code: A Survey", 2022-12, ACL 2023, [[paper](https://arxiv.org/abs/2212.09420)]
+1. "Large Language Models Meet NL2Code: A Survey" [2022-12] [ACL 2023] [[paper](https://arxiv.org/abs/2212.09420)]

-2. "A Survey on Pretrained Language Models for Neural Code Intelligence", 2022-12, arXiv, [[paper](https://arxiv.org/abs/2212.10079)]
+2. "A Survey on Pretrained Language Models for Neural Code Intelligence" [2022-12] [[paper](https://arxiv.org/abs/2212.10079)]

-3. "An Empirical Comparison of Pre-Trained Models of Source Code", 2023-02, ICSE 2023, [[paper](https://arxiv.org/abs/2302.04026)]
+3. "An Empirical Comparison of Pre-Trained Models of Source Code" [2023-02] [ICSE 2023] [[paper](https://arxiv.org/abs/2302.04026)]

-4. "Large Language Models for Software Engineering: A Systematic Literature Review", 2023-08, arXiv, [[paper](https://arxiv.org/abs/2308.10620)]
+4. "Large Language Models for Software Engineering: A Systematic Literature Review" [2023-08] [[paper](https://arxiv.org/abs/2308.10620)]

-5. "Towards an Understanding of Large Language Models in Software Engineering Tasks", 2023-08, arXiv, [[paper](https://arxiv.org/abs/2308.11396)]
+5. "Towards an Understanding of Large Language Models in Software Engineering Tasks" [2023-08] [[paper](https://arxiv.org/abs/2308.11396)]

-6. "Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey", 2023-10, arXiv, [[paper](https://arxiv.org/abs/2310.17903)]
+6. "Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey" [2023-10] [[paper](https://arxiv.org/abs/2310.17903)]

-7. "Deep Learning for Code Intelligence: Survey, Benchmark and Toolkit", 2023-12, [[paper](https://arxiv.org/abs/2401.00288)]
+7. "Deep Learning for Code Intelligence: Survey, Benchmark and Toolkit" [2023-12] [[paper](https://arxiv.org/abs/2401.00288)]

-8. "A Survey of Neural Code Intelligence: Paradigms, Advances and Beyond", 2024-03, [[paper](https://arxiv.org/abs/2403.14734)]
+8. "A Survey of Neural Code Intelligence: Paradigms, Advances and Beyond" [2024-03] [[paper](https://arxiv.org/abs/2403.14734)]

+9. "Tasks People Prompt: A Taxonomy of LLM Downstream Tasks in Software Verification and Falsification Approaches" [2024-04] [[paper](https://arxiv.org/abs/2404.09384)]

 ## 2. Models